 Is it true that A-levels have changed?

 Yes, they have!
 From 2015 A-levels moved to a linear structure which means that only the exams taken at the end of the second year will count towards the full A-level.
-You now study a two-year A-level programme rather than an AS-level followed by an A-level.
-Don’t worry!
 You will continue to choose four subjects in your first year and will decide at the end of year 1 which subjects you want to study in year 2.
 For a more detailed explanation of A-level changes click here.

 Most of our students progress to university after A-levels.
 Your tutor will be expert in the UCAS process and will help you with planning your university choices, completing your application and writing your personal statement.
 Our students have gone on to study everything for Anthropology to Zoology all over the UK and we have a great track record in helping our students get into top universities and competitive courses.
 Make sure you ask about our Medics academy and Vetmed academy if you are hoping to become a doctor or a vet.